liblxn/lxn/README.md

     .[case two]{case-two-message}
 }
 ```
-A select variable takes a string value and transforms it to a specific sub-message, depending on the value.
+A select variable takes a string value and transforms it into a specific sub-message, depending on the value.
 It can be seen as a dictionary with string keys and message values.
 All sub-messages can contain a whole message with all its static and dynamic parts.
 If the string value does not match any given key, a default key can be specified using the `.default` option.

 ### Sections
 ```
 [[ section.name ]]
 ```
 Messages can be subdivided into sections, which act as a kind of namespace.
-Sections are open, that means sections are extendible and different parts of a schema can define the whole section.
+Sections are open, that means a section is extendible and different parts of a schema can define the whole section.

 ## Example
 ```